What is it?

 Detailed logs of the most recent Cygwin Setup session can be found in

-First, make sure that you are using the latest version of Cygwin Setup.
+First, make sure that you are using the latest version of the Cygwin Setup program.
 The latest version is always available from the Cygwin Home Page at https://cygwin.com/.

-If setup refuses to download a package that you know needs to be upgraded, try deleting that package's entry from /etc/setup.
+If the Cygwin Setup program refuses to download a package that you know needs to be upgraded, try deleting that package's entry from /etc/setup.
 If you are reacting quickly to an announcement on the mailing list, it could be that the mirror you are using doesn't have the latest copy yet.
 Try another mirror, or try again tomorrow.

-If setup has otherwise behaved strangely, check the files
+If the Cygwin Setup program has otherwise behaved strangely, check the files

 If you're still baffled, search the Cygwin mailing list for clues.
 Others may have the same problem, and a solution may be posted there.
 If that search proves fruitless, send a query to the Cygwin mailing list.
-You must provide complete details in your query: version of setup, options you selected, contents of setup.log and setup.log.full, what happened that wasn't supposed to happen, etc.
+You must provide complete details in your query: version of the Cygwin Setup program, options you selected, contents of setup.log and setup.log.full, what happened that wasn't supposed to happen, etc.

 My Windows logon name has a space in it, will this cause problems?